qyfHalLu/local_chat_agent/README.md

-# Miniature AI Chat Agent
+# AI Chat Agent

-A full-stack AI assistant application with file analysis capabilities, featuring a modern dark-themed UI and real-time chat functionality.
+## Overview
+A DeepSeek based web application that enables users to analyze document and image content using AI capabilities.
+Built with Flask and SophNet API, this application allows users to upload various file formats, extract text content, and ask questions about the documents through an intuitive chat interface.

-## Features
+## Key Features

-- **AI Chat Interface**: Streamed responses using DeepSeek V3 model
+- 🗂️ **Multi-format Support**:
-- **File Analysis**: Supports PDF, DOCX, XLSX, PPTX, TXT, and images
+  Upload PDF, DOCX, XLSX, TXT, PPTX, JPG, PNG and other common file types
+- 🧠 **AI-Powered Analysis**:
+  Ask questions about your documents using DeepSeek models (V3, R1 0528)
+- 📁 **File Management**:
+  Organize files with unique IDs and reference them in your questions
+- 💬 **Conversational Interface**:
+  Natural chat experience with streaming responses
-- **Session Management**: Create, star, and delete conversations
+- 🔗 **Session Management**:
+  Create, save, star, and organize multiple conversations
-- **Smart File Referencing**: Reference uploaded files in chat using IDs
-- **Responsive Design**: Works on both desktop and mobile devices
+- 🎨 **Modern UI**:
+  Dark theme with responsive design and animated elements